Hbbb/action-electron-builder/README.md

 ### Building

-Using this the workflow above, GitHub will build your app every time you push a commit.
+Using this the workflow above, GitHub will build your app every time you push a tag with the format `v*`.

 ### Releasing